Center for Musical Improvisation & Multicultural Dialogue

 In 2010, two academic departments at the University at Albany, Music and Africana Studies, jointly introduced a successful new course, designed by Professor Robert Gluck to build on the positive value of a diverse classroom.
 The course Jazz, Identity, and the Human Spirit has proved to be a useful model of how constructive dialogue about cultural history and values can be facilitated smoothly and efficiently through the lens of race, and within the context of musical ideas.

 Building upon this success, beginning in fall 2011, the University at Albany has hosted three pilot improvisation artist residencies, organized by Professor Gluck.
 The goal was to foster a nonjudgmental setting where exploration is encouraged, where students and other participants are encouraged to take chances and make mistakes, to make new discoveries, and to become comfortable doing so with peers from a range of backgrounds.
 The fall 2011 residency featured Cuban-American pianist and composer, Aruan Ortiz, who returned in spring 2013.
-(Click here to view Aruan Ortiz leading a conducted improvisation with the UAlbany University-Community Symphony Orchestra, Bob Gluck piano soloist, and here to listen to an excerpt from an improvisation workshop led by Ortiz.)
+(Click here to view Aruan Ortiz leading a conducted improvisation with the UAlbany University-Community Symphony Orchestra, Bob Gluck piano soloist.)
 In fall 2012, educator, conductor, vibraphonist, composer Karl Berger was our guest artist.
 In each of these instances, it was stunning to observe students taking risks and being creative, and almost visibly transformative for the participants.
 Our fall 2013 program featured bassist and educator Christopher Dean Sullivan.
 Excerpts from his workshop, which joyfully engaged students through improvised group and individual singing, playing, and drumming, can be found here.

 Each residency has included improvisation master classes, lectures, and performances.
 For many workshop and lecture participants, this was their first experience improvising in a musical setting.
 For musicians, it was a new experience outside of their stylistic comfort zone.
 However, the response from all participants surveyed was highly enthusiastic and their involvement was strongly supported and encouraged by faculty.